 She is a self-taught artist who started painting at age 22.
 Her early work is colourful, bold and revolves around women and the naked body.

-Recently Manon has moved to New York where she is working from her studio in Brooklyn on a new body of work, exploring different subjects and experimenting with new techniques.
+Manon now lives in New York where she is working from her home studio with her dog as trusty studio assistant, exploring new subjects and experimenting with new media.